 Ford recalls 440K vehicles for fire risk, door latch trouble

-Ford is recalling more than 570,000 vehicles in North America and Europe to fix separate problems that can cause engine fires and doors to fly open unexpectedly.
-The recalls will hit the company's bottom line in the first quarter of this year.
+This Thursday, Nov.
+19, 2015, file photo, shows a blue oval Ford sign above the entrance to Butler County Ford in Butler, Pa.
+Ford is recalling more than 440,000 vehicles in North America to fix problems that can cause engine fires and doors to open unexpectedly.

 Comments